RobFlooks/Acclaim-client-portal/EXTERNAL_API_INTEGRATION.md

 This document outlines how your external case management system can integrate with the Acclaim Portal to handle data synchronization, particularly for payment deletion and reversal operations.

+## Important Note: Case Activities Management

+**Case activities are now exclusively managed through the external API.** The system no longer automatically generates case activities for internal operations.
+All case activities must be pushed from your external system using the dedicated activity endpoints described below.

 ## Integration Approaches

 ### 1. External API Endpoints (Recommended)